-It’s also worth considering if you have hard-to-treat cavity walls or solid walls which aren’t suitable for external insulation due to planning restrictions.
+Spray foam is also worth considering if you have hard-to-treat cavity walls or solid walls that aren’t suitable for external insulation due to planning restrictions.

 Some types of foam insulation are waterproof but also breathable, so are suitable for homes in flood-prone areas.
-It’s still important to make sure your loft is properly ventilated though; check our advice on choosing an installer, below, for more detail.
+It’s still important to make sure your loft is properly ventilated though, so that it doesn't cause issues with damp - check our advice on choosing an installer, below, for more detail.